Leilamag/C-Programming/04-Variables.md

 > [!NOTE]
 > We can see the name changed from `George` to `Abram` and age also from 70 to 35 from the original code.
 >
+> `%c` - this will allow to print a single character.
-> %s - is like a place holder for the string or to insert a string there.
+> %s - is like a place holder for the string or to insert a string there or means you want to include some text.
-> %d - means insert an integer there.
+> %d - means insert an integer there or you want to print an integer.
+> `%f` - decimal number or a double.
 >

 You can modify the information stored halfway, like below;